 You’ll have to pay a submission fee through a credit card, an existing USPTO account, or an electronic fund payment.
 Make sure you have everything ready before you begin to keep things flowing smoothly.

-- Create a USPTO Account
+2. Create a USPTO Account

 You can only apply for a trademark electronically, so you have to create an account to proceed.
 Use the trademark electronic application system (TEAS) on the USPTO website.
-You must have an attorney — licensed in the U.S. or Canada — or present yourself as unrepresented to complete the identification verification process.
+You can either have an attorney — licensed in the U.S. or Canada — or present yourself as unrepresented to complete the identification verification process.

 The USPTO requires your social security number, a valid form of government-issued photo identification, and a selfie to finish the “ID.me” checklist during TEAS account creation.
 You must also allow credit profile information access — note that it will not affect your credit score.